Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 - `matplotlib` and `phate` are needed by CRAN package phateR which is itself used by Bioconductor package phemd.

-#### Python 3 modules needed by the Single Package Builder only

-`virtualenv` is used by the Single Package Builder.
-Despite python3 shipping with `venv`, `venv` is not sufficient.
-The SPB must use `virtualenv`.

-    sudo -H pip3 install virtualenv

 ### 1.8 Run Apache server as a service